 Completing each storyline unlocks a hidden character that offers different outfits/palettes for each fighter (plus one extra for Chibiko), with some offering new or changed moves and voice clips, bringing the total roster up to 19 playable characters total.
 Beating the standard “Arcade Mode” unlocks CG galleries with behind-the-scenes artwork and bonus images for each character that can be saved to the Memory Card, although these images can’t be moved around or zoomed.
 Some of the images are also available on Tecmo’s official Angel Eyes website, which is actually still available despite being made back when the game was new!

 The PlayStation port was also made available on the PlayStation Network for PlayStation 3, PSP, Vita, and Vita TV on November 12, 2008, under the ‘Game Archives’ label.
-Thankfully, HAMSTER announced on September 10, 2020 that Angel Eyes‘s arcade iteration would be coming to the Arcade Archives series for Nintendo Switch and PlayStation 4 (with no known plans to be released for the Xbox One); for many, this will provide a way to experience the game for the first time in the west, although the loss of the PlayStation port’s features can be seen as a disappointing omittance for those that may be interested in the extra characters and bonus content.
+Thankfully, HAMSTER released the arcade version as part of their Arcade Archives series in 2022; for many, this will provide a way to experience the game for the first time in the west, although the loss of the PlayStation port’s features can be seen as a disappointing omittance for those that may be interested in the extra characters and bonus content.